 Update 2017: *Stephanie has moved into a new foster home, Joy Home.
 She attends Anjali School for the Blind (ASB) part-time alongside *Victoria and *Jeanette, where she learns Braille and academics, and has further Braille training at a local institute for the blind.
-She uses a guide cane all by herself.
-She is blossoming and loves to play the piano, whistle, and sing.
+She uses a guide cane independently.
+She is blossoming and loves to play the piano keyboard, whistle, and sing.
 A couple of years ago, she learned to push one of her sisters in a baby swing – this was huge for her, as she couldn’t see the swing coming toward her and was a little uneasy.
 It took lots of courage for her to work up to pushing that swing, and I was so proud of her.

 I don’t know why, but ever since I’ve known of SCH and known of *Stephanie, I’ve felt instantly drawn to her.
 And if you think it’s strange to feel drawn to someone you’ve never met in your life, that’s okay too – I couldn’t begin to tell you what it is that makes *Stephanie so special to me.
 Maybe it is her kind and gentle heart.
 Maybe it is the fact that she loves to sing, something I’m quite terrible at and will only do in my car or when home alone.
 I don’t know what it is, but I know *Stephanie is special.

-*Stephanie is 7 years old, though she looks much older to me.
+*Stephanie is 7 years old, though she looks much older.
 Her smile lights up a room and I would love nothing more than to be graced with its presence at least once in my lifetime.
 I hope that one day I get to experience a visit to SCH first-hand, and the first thing I want to do when I arrive is tell *Stephanie she’s been loved from afar since the day I read about her on Sarah’s old blog.
 She attends a local School for the Blind, where *Jeanette (featured day 56 and also blind) attends with her!